-The Katsuren Castle Ruins are a “Teikaku-shiki” style castle that places four flat terrains in a staircase pattern.
-The castle wall was built utilizing a natural landscape and heaped-stone wall at the edge of a steep cliff.
-Plenty of Japanese old-style tiles have been unearthed, and also carved rocks and pillar holes have been found.
+The Katsuren Castle Remains are a Teikaku-shiki style castle that is situated on four flat terrains in a staircase pattern.
+The castle wall was built utilizing a natural landscape utilizing a heaped-stone wall at the edge of a steep cliff.
+A great number of Japanese old-style tiles have been unearthed, and also carved rocks and pillar holes have been found.

-You can capture a full view of the Katsuren Castle Ruins at the open space in front of the castle.
-One of the features of the castle is smooth curved and heaped stone walls.
+You can capture a full view of the Katsuren Castle Remains at the open space in front of the castle.
+One of the features of the castle are the smooth curved and heaped stone walls.
 Its outline standing on a hill highlighted against the blue sky can be likened to a huge sailing vessel.
-This is a scenic site with a 360-degree view from the top at 98 meters high.
-There are steep paths along the castle since it was built on a mountain.
-Please be extra careful when you climb the stone steps since they are slippery.
+This is a scenic site with a 360-degree view from the top of its 98 meter elevation above sea level.
+As it was built on a mountain there are steep paths along the castle perimeter, so please be extra careful when you climb the stone steps as they are slippery.